SeemBuilds/AutoPrimaryPart-APP-/README.md

 ## Settings
 These are the Settings APP offers in each panel:
 - **Select Mode**
-     - *LiveAPP:* Automatically sets PrimaryPart for Models inserted in Workspace based on the Settings and Mode you have selected in the APP UI.
+     - *LiveAPP:* Automatically sets PrimaryPart for Models inserted in Workspace based on the Settings and Mode you have selected in the APP UI. *LiveAPP is in deep experimental!*
 - **Selection Detector**(also works with *LiveAPP*)
      - *Enabled:* Whether SelectionDetector should overall be used or not.
           - *Customize Detection(panel):*